dcdemps/468project/api/README.md

 npm install express
 	installs express

-npm install mysql2
+npm install mssql
-	this is for taking to the mysql server
+	this is for taking to the sql server

 npm install nodemon
 	this if for having the express server restart when you make changes to the files and save